The Technology M&A Review: Argentina

 - higher bureaucratic regulations for simplified corporations.

-Argentina's economic crisis and the covid-19 pandemic significantly impacted the number of transactions conducted during the first half of 2020, with a decrease of more than 90 per cent of the amounts involved in M&A transactions in relation to the average transacted during the previous 15 years.3
+Argentina's economic crisis and the covid-19 pandemic significantly impacted the number of transactions conducted during the first quarter of 2021, with a decrease of about 25 per cent of the number of M&A transactions in relation to the average transacted during the previous 15 years.
+More than 95 per cent of the amounts involved in the first quarter were concentrated in the Auth0 transaction.3

 Year in review

-During 2019, there were also significant venture capital investments, one of the more significant being:
+During 2021 and 2020, there were also significant venture capital investments, one of the more significant being:

 Legal and regulatory framework

 The Argentine Civil and Commercial Code, the Companies Act and the Securities Act (when dealing with public companies) govern the main aspects of M&A transactions in Argentina.
-It is important to note that parties are free to choose a foreign governing law and agree on international arbitration or jurisdiction, provided there is a reasonable point of contact.
+Parties are free to choose a foreign governing law and agree on international arbitration or jurisdiction, provided there is a reasonable point of contact.

 Argentine antitrust law was amended in 2018.
 Pursuant to the new law, prior authorisation must be sought from the National Antitrust Authority for any transaction concerning an economic concentration where two or more previously independent businesses become dependent on a unified decision and direction centre; or entering into agreements tending to the total or partial integration or combination of their business or assets through a merger, transfer of ongoing concern, acquisition of ownership or other rights over shares or equity holdings, or which allow significant influence over the decisions of a business, or any other agreement or transaction with a legal or de facto transfer of assets of a company or that grants a significant influence over the ordinary or extraordinary management decisions of a business.